 The country has been undergoing an intense load-shedding exercise for the last three years – an energy crisis was caused by years of poor planning for the energy needs of Ghanaians by successive governments.

 It is crippling the already weak economy.
-The cost of doing business in Ghana has gone up, some businesses have had to lay off workers or shut down due to the energy crisis.
-Everything looks bad fifty-eight years after Nkrumah said the black man was capable of managing his own affairs.
+The cost of doing business in Ghana has gone up, some companies have had to lay off workers or shut down due to the energy crisis.
+Everything looks terrible fifty-eight years after Nkrumah said the black man was capable of managing his own affairs.

 There is evidence to show that he wasn’t wrong, but why haven’t we found anyone to top Nkrumah?
 Why are we breeding these visionless, purposeless leaders who think only in four corners?